grzelkowski/quick-ajax-post-loader/readme.txt

 - Initial release.

 == Upgrade Notice ==

+= 1.4.0 =
+This update introduces new template filters, allowing developers to modify post elements (date, title, image, excerpt, and buttons) using filters.

+Additionally, action and filter names have been standardized, and a backward compatibility layer has been implemented for deprecated hooks.
+**Important:** If you rely on existing hooks, review your customizations and update them to use the new standardized names for long-term stability.

 = 1.3.9 =
 Adds support for loading the initial set of posts via AJAX, improving caching compatibility and ensuring fresh content.
 Enhances "Load More" button functionality for greater flexibility.